 LINQ Aggregate Functions in C#

-- What are Aggregate Functions in Linq?
+What are LINQ Aggregate Functions in C#?

 When to use the Aggregate Functions in C#?